CirroBuild/FrostiDocs/docs/guides/hysteresis.md

   questdb/questdb
 ```

+### Per-table configuration

+Aside from 'global' server hysteresis settings, it's possible to set O3
-O3 hysteresis parameters may also be set during table creation as part of the
+hysteresis parameters during table creation as part of the `PARTITION BY`
-`PARTITION BY` clause.
-When passed in this way using the `WITH` keyword, the
+clause.
+When passed in this way using the `WITH` keyword, the following two
-following two parameters may be applied:
+parameters may be applied:

 - `o3MaxUncommittedRows` - equivalent to `cairo.o3.max.uncommitted.rows`
 - `o3CommitHysteresis` - equivalent to `cairo.o3.commit.hysteresis.in.ms`